-Review your benefit programsEliminate outdated, inappropriate and inadequate plans.
+Review your benefit programmesEliminate outdated, inappropriate and inadequate plans.

 Have conversations about environmental, social and governanceAs part of your ongoing vendor management activities, these discussions with insurers should inform you about what they are doing in this field.

-Determine to what extend your benefits should align to your DEI goalsRefine your benefit strategy accordingly.
+Determine to what extent your benefits should align to your DEI goalsRefine your benefit strategy accordingly.

-Continue to advocate for better collection and sharing of dataAllow for anonymized and aggregated identification of workforce health trends.
+Continue to advocate for better collection and sharing of dataAllow for anonymised and aggregated identification of workforce health trends.
 This data should include coding for social factors that influence health and well-being.